core-wg/oscore/draft-ietf-core-object-security.md

 ## Replay Protection {#replay-protection}

 In order to protect from replay of requests, the server's Recipient Context includes a Replay Window.
 A server SHALL verify that a Partial IV received in the COSE object has not been received before.
-If this verification fails the server SHALL stop processing the message and, in case of CON respond with a 4.01 Unauthorized error message with the Max-Age option set to 0.
+If this verification fails the server SHALL stop processing the message and, in case of CON respond with a 4.01 Unauthorized error message.
 The diagnostic payload MAY contain the "Replay protection failed" string.
 The size and type of the Replay Window depends on the use case and lower protocol layers.
 In case of reliable and ordered transport from endpoint to endpoint, the server MAY just store the last received Partial IV and require that newly received Partial IVs equals the last received Partial IV + 1.

 Responses to non-Observe requests are protected against replay as they are cryptographically bound to the request.